tonymullen/ups-website/src/partials/s16plp/hw/hw8-haskell-description.html.md

 <pre><code class="haskell">> scalarproduct [1,2,3] [4,5,6]
 32</code></pre>

+You may use whatever library functions you wish in addition to the list comprehension.

 ## Exercise 4

 Modify the [Caesar cipher program ](/~tmullen/plp/caesar.hs) to also handle upper-case letters.
+You should assume that the distribution of upper case letters is identical to the corresponding distribution of lower-case letters (i.e 'A' has the same probability as 'a').
+Capital letters will be encoded analogously to their lower-case equivalents.
+Thus if 'h' is encoded as 'm' (as in the example below) 'H' will be encoded as 'M'.

+    Main> encode 5 "hello there"
+    "mjqqt ymjwj"
+    Main> encode 5 "Hello There"
+    "Mjqqt Ymjwj"
+    Main> crack "MJQQT YMJWJ"
+    "HELLO THERE"